AnirbanBanik1998/Screencast/README.md

 ### Requirements

 * Python3
-* pyscreenshot
+* scrot
 * ffmpeg

 ### Explanation

 #### screenshot.py

-This program is used to take the screenshots continuously for an interval of time given as an input.
+This program is used to take the screenshots continuously for an interval of time given as an input argument.

 #### move.sh